cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 - Transitioning to next slot in the same voting round
 - Transitioning to next slot in a new voting round

 Note that when transitioning to the next slot we need to distinguish whether the next slot is in the same or a new voting round.
-This is necessary in order to detect adversarial behavior with respect to voting (adversarialy not voting in a voting round).
+This is necessary in order to detect adversarial behavior with respect to voting (adversarially not voting in a voting round).

 ```agda